Al-Rawda (tell): History

 The urban site indicates that it was a part of several trade networks of different scales.
-Al-Rawda probably served as a stopping place for caravans that crossed the plateau between the Euphrates valley and the region of Qatna.
-The site also served as a religious center for the region, with a large sanctuary that was likely dedicated to the city's patron god, and it played a major part in the development of extensive pastoralism and wool production at the end of the third millennium BC.
+Al-Rawda probably served as a stopping place for caravans that crossed the plateau between the Euphrates valley and the region of Qatna (70 km).
+It played a major part in the development of extensive pastoralism and wool production at the end of the third millennium BC.